 * (1 – RsgCrdFlgt ) - DaClrdVHrlyQty a, s, h, t } / 12

-(a.2) For a Resource with DA Market cleared MW in an hour, if the Resource’s Minimum Economic Capacity Operating Limit (or Minimum Regulation Capacity Operating Limit if cleared for Regulation-Up or Regulation-Down) in the RTBM is (1) greater than the comparable limits used to clear the Resource in the DA Market by more than the Resource Operating Tolerance; (2) is greater than its DA Market cleared MW; and (3) the Resource’s Setpoint Instruction in any Dispatch Interval within the Hour is equal to the Resource’s applicable minimum limit, the difference between the Resource’s applicable minimum limit and its DA Market cleared MW is included as a deviation.
+(a.2) For a Resource with DA Market cleared MW in an hour, if the Resource’s Minimum Economic Capacity Operating Limit (or Minimum Regulation Capacity Operating Limit if cleared for Regulation-Up or Regulation-Down) in the RTBM is (1) greater than the comparable limits used to clear the Resource in the DA Market by more than the Resource Operating Tolerance; (2) is greater than its DA Market cleared MW; and (3) the Resource’s Desired Dispatch in any Dispatch Interval within the Hour is less than or equal to the Resource’s applicable minimum limit, the difference between the Resource’s applicable minimum limit and its DA Market cleared MW is included as a deviation.
 In the case where the Resource has cleared Regulation-Up or Regulation Down in the RTBM and has not cleared Regulation-Up or Regulation Down in the DA Market, the deviation is the lesser of the (1) the difference between the Resource’s RTBM regulation minimum limit and its DA Market cleared MW or (2) the difference between the Resource’s RTBM regulation minimum limit the its DA Market regulation minimum limit.

 RtMinLimitDevHrlyQty a, s, h = RtMinLimitDev5minQty a, s, i